GithubPrankster/up_examples/README.md

 * MPEG-1 Decoding

 Mainly examples on using `pl_mpeg.h` for OpenGL and SDL2's software-esque rendering, and empowering your program with crispy pixelated video!
 Amazing for retro games with FMV-esque sequences.
 Included will be a CC licensed example video made by me.

+* ???

+A weird example of a fantasy architecture building upon the Spinscript project.

 # Examples, Explained!